 The Educational Technology team offers free consultations to BU faculty and staff interested in deploying technology in the classroom or in an educational program.
 After defining the challenge you are trying to solve, we can help you take advantage of existing technologies in BU’s educational technology portfolio, or research and identify other platforms that are appropriate to your needs.
 Connect with Educational Technology via AskEdTech@bu.edu.

-Teach for Accessibility, Equity, & Inclusion
+Teach for Accessibility; Diversity, Equity, & Inclusion

-Teaching for Accessibility, Equity, and Inclusion
+Teaching for Diversity, Equity, and Inclusion

-Teaching for Accessibility, Equity, and Inclusion: The Center for Teaching & Learning in partnership with BU Office of Diversity, Equity, & Inclusion offers guidance on how to make learning more accessible, foster a more inclusive learning environment, and prioritize self-care when moving course materials online.
+Teaching for Diversity, Equity, and Inclusion: The Center for Teaching & Learning in partnership with BU Office of Diversity, Equity, & Inclusion offers guidance on how to make learning more accessible, foster a more inclusive learning environment, and prioritize self-care when moving course materials online.

 Teaching at BU: A Guide to Disability & Access Services